10 great getaways from Chicago

 For more, see Marvels of Starved Rock.

-The western edge of Indiana Dunes National Lakeshore is just a hop and a skip from Chicago.
+The western edge of Indiana Dunes National Park is just a hop and a skip from Chicago.

 The drive isn't particularly fun, but you can take the train.
 The park is lovely, with trails through golden dunes and wetland ponds lined with lily pads.